 My passion is treating and rehabilitating all types of horses, combining knowledge of biomechanics, behaviour and training with physiotherapy.
 As well as designing individual rehabilitation plans I integrate hands-on treatments, with electrotherapy, to improve your horse’s posture, performance, balance and strength.

 As well as working one-to-one with clients I teach at university.
 After working with students on rider performance modules at Duchy College, Cornwall, in 2013 I joined Hartpury University and am now a Senior Lecturer and the Programme Manager for the MSc Veterinary Physiotherapy course.

-In 2020 Gillian completed her doctorate, the first for Hartpury, entitled ‘The use of objective measurement in Veterinary Physiotherapy’.
-As well as teaching students Gillian, continues to undertake research in this thematic area both in her own equine projects and via supervising students.
+I completed my doctorate in 2020, the first for Hartpury, entitled ‘The use of objective measurement in Veterinary Physiotherapy’.
+As well as teaching students, I continue to undertake research in this thematic area both in my own equine projects and via supervising students.

-When not at Hartpury Gillian runs her own practice in Devon, with the focus on treatment and rehabilitation of competition horses.
-When not working she spends time with her Lusitanos, is a pony club mum, has a dog, two cats, a rabbit and a husband to keep her busy!
+When not working I spend time with my Lusitanos, am a pony club mum, have a dog, two cats, a rabbit and a husband to keep me busy!

 I offer in person visits to clients based within one hour of Okehampton, Devon.
 If you have a horse on rehab and would like support, advice and an individualised plan, please book a call with me to chat about how I can help, via online meet-ups and video.